 SVG vs PNG: What Is the Difference?

-An SVG (Scalable Vector Graphic) describes an image as math: lines, curves, and shapes.
+An SVG (Scalable Vector Graphic) describes an image as maths: lines, curves and shapes.
 That means it scales to any size without ever becoming blurry, which is ideal for logos and icons.
 A PNG is a raster image, a fixed grid of pixels, with support for transparency.
 PNG is understood almost everywhere, while SVG is not always accepted.

 When You Need a PNG Instead of an SVG

-- Sharing an image that must look identical everywhere, regardless of SVG support
+- Anything that must look identical everywhere, regardless of what fonts or renderer the viewer happens to have.

 How to Convert SVG to PNG Online